Pysanky "Ukrainian" / batik eggs

 The above eggs were made by our amazing egg painting Featured Artist Chrisinda Bowlin.
 Chrisinda uses a method with beeswax and Acid Dyes, you can read more about it by clicking here.
 She was generous with "how to" information, especially on specific instructions how to use the Acid Dye in this unique craft, for which we thank her!
-Her type of eggs are often referred to as Ukranian Easter Eggs, but she is employing methods that we all know as Batik.
+Her type of eggs are often referred to as Ukrainian Easter Eggs, but she is employing methods that we all know as Batik.
 You use the wax as a resist so that that area doesn't take the dye.
 You can do multiple layers of different colors, protecting a design in each successive layer with a wax design, just like with Batik.
-You could apply the beeswax with a Fine Line Applicator if you could keep it warm enough, or a Delux Tjanting.
+You could apply the beeswax with a Delux Tjanting.
 The size #1 has the smallest hole of all of our Tjantings.
 You also could stencil wax on, or paint it on with a brush.
 See more:

 Fabric Paints / Fiber Reactive Dye

 These were made using Dharma Fiber Reactive Procion Dyes and some of our fabric paints.
 For our eggs, which are pretty even though not spectacular like Chrisinda's, we used Dharma Fiber Reactive Dyes, Pinata Colors, or Dr. PH.
 Martin's Spectralite for the foundational coloring.

 Procion Dye can be used in a hot water immersion technique with vinegar and a bit of salt.
 This makes a great base foundational coloring for the sponging layer of metallic paint to follow.
 Or you can use Acid dyes like Chrisinda does.